Implementation of RADIUS group authentication on Check Point appliances

 we will use Check Point cluster management IP

-“fwadmin” class value is taken from freeradius “/etc/raddb/users” file where we define relation of Class attribute to user account.
+“fwadmin” class value is taken from freeradius “/etc/raddb/users” file where we define relation of attribute to user account.

 Example of users: